Student Loan Code of Conduct

 ICC does not maintain a preferred lender list for private student loans nor does it recommend any private lender.
 All decisions concerning private education loans will be made by the borrower based on his/her independent review of lender benefits and services.
 ICC will not refuse to certify or delay certification of any private education loan based on the borrower’s selection of a particular lender.

-Employees of the ICC Financial Aid Office are prohibited from receiving gifts from any lender, guaranty agency or loan servicer.
+Employees of the ICC Financial Assistance Office are prohibited from receiving gifts from any lender, guaranty agency or loan servicer.
 Exceptions related to specific types of activities or literature include the following: Brochures or training material related to default aversion or financial literacy.

 - Food, training or informational materials as part of training as long as the training contributes to the professional development of those individuals attending the training.